Freeway Token (FWT) Market Capitalization Achieves $70.31 Million

-Freeway Token (CURRENCY:FWT) traded 2.7% lower against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on December 8th.
+Freeway Token (CURRENCY:FWT) traded 2.7% lower against the US dollar during the twenty-four hour period ending at 7:00 AM ET on December 8th.
+One Freeway Token coin can now be purchased for $0.0129 or 0.00000026 BTC on major exchanges.
 Freeway Token has a total market capitalization of $70.31 million and $1.40 million worth of Freeway Token was traded on exchanges in the last 24 hours.
-Over the last week, Freeway Token has traded 31.3% lower against the U.S. dollar.
-One Freeway Token coin can now be bought for approximately $0.0129 or 0.00000026 BTC on cryptocurrency exchanges.
+During the last week, Freeway Token has traded down 31.3% against the US dollar.

 - Polygon (MATIC) traded up 4.2% against the dollar and now trades at $2.41 or 0.00004902 BTC.